tehhi42/jetthoughts.github.io/_posts/2013-08-28-rubymotion-tips-universal-lookup-for-right-provisioningprofile.markdown

 After this trick we can share the code between developers and forgot to update the `Rakefile` after a new profile generation.

-I use next filename convention: *Use same profile name as for application name*.
+I use the next filename convention: *Use same profile name as for application name*.
-And I can do next:
+And I can do the following:

 {% highlight ruby linenos=table %}
 Motion::Project::App.setup do |app|